Dr A.-M. S. Misra

 Fellow of Keble College

 Dr Misra teaches, writes and researches on the history of India and the British Empire.
-Her books include: Business, Race and Politics in Briitsh India (Oxford, 1998); Vishnu's Crowded Temple: India since the Great Rebellion (Penguin and Yale, 2007).
+Her books include: Business, Race and Politics in Briitsh India (Oxford, 1998) and Vishnu's Crowded Temple: India since the Great Rebellion (Penguin and Yale, 2007).
 She is currently working on a cultural history of Indian cities.

 Dr Misra has also written and presented a 3-part TV series on Channel 4: An Indian Affair, exploring issues of race and culture in India in the eighteenth and early nineteenth century.
 She has appeared in many TV and radio history documentaries, and on BBC's Question Time.
 She has written on issues of contemporary history and current affairs for Prospect, the New Stateman, the Guardian, The Times and the Financial Times.
 She is on the Editorial Board of the Journal of Global History.